opengeokube/kit4dl/README.md

 }
 ```
 ## 🚧 Roadmap

+❗❗❗ MLKit is currently in its alpha stage.
+All recommendations are welcomed ❗❗❗

 - [ ] add handling sklearn-like models
 - [ ] add functionality to serve the model
+- [ ] enable custom metrics
 - [ ] write more unit tests